Pixel418/AromatiqJS/plugin/README.md

 AromatiqJS - plugin pattern
 ==========

-This pattern allow to you provide a vanillaJS plugin that will be also available in jQuery or AMD context.
+This pattern allow to you provide a vanillaJS plugin that will be also available in jQuery, jTropiq or AMD context.

 How to use this kind of plugin
 -------------